nichogx/DiscordRoleSync/CONTRIBUTING.md

 Release candidates are uploaded to Modrinth and Hangar.
 Only full releases are uploaded to Spigot.

-Once a version is tagged, the release is built and must be uploaded to the places this plugin is distributed at.
+Once a version is tagged, the release is built automatically and must be uploaded to the places this plugin is distributed at.
+Some of this is done by CI.
+Before tagging, CHANGELOG.md must be up to date and the new version number that will be tagged must be added.

 ### [GitLab](https://gitlab.com/nichogx/DiscordRoleSync/-/releases)